IBM/aspera-cli/README.erb.md

 * version 0.10.2

+	* included user name in oauth bearer token cache for AoC when JWT is used.

+* version 0.10.2

  	* updated `search_nodes` to be more generic, so it can search not only on access key, but also other queries.
  	* added doc for "cargo" like actions
  	* added doc for multi-session